cmse822/cmse822.github.io/index.md

 ### Class meetings and office hours

+This is a "hybrid" course, meaning mostly online interaction.
+In-person interaction amongst small groups with appropriate social distancing will occur on an as-needed basis.
-The class meets Tuesdays and Thursdays from 10:20 am to 11:40 am in 1230 Engineering Building.
-Class meetings are highly interactive and you are expected to bring a laptop to each meeting.
-Office hours are from 9 am to 10 am on Tuesdays and Thursdays in 1508G Engineering Building.
+The class meets virtually Tuesdays and Thursdays from 10:20 am to 11:40 am Eastern via Zoom, at [this link]().
+The passcode for the Zoom will be sent to you via email.
+Class meetings are meant to be highly interactive and you are expected to attend if possible.
+Zoom sessions will also be recorded and made available for review.

 ### Communication and Slack

-The primary vehicle for communication regarding this course will be [Slack](http://slack.com).
+The primary means of communication for this course will be [Slack](http://slack.com).
-Specifically, there is a `cmse822-fs18` channel in the [cmse-courses](http://cmse-courses.slack.com) Slack workspace.
+There is a workspace specifically for this course at [cmse-822.slack.com](http://cmse-822.slack.com).
 You may use your `@msu.edu` email address to join this Slack workspace.
-Please join this Slack workspace and the `cmse822-fs18` channel and participate in discussions.
+Please join this Slack workspace and participate in discussions.
 Discussion of course subject material is encouraged.
 You may also send direct messages via Slack to the instructors or any other member of the workspace.
+For group work, there will be dedicated channels for each group.

 ### Text book and references